-According to the latest news, the followers of Sun-Yat-Sen have occupied the capital of the one-time Chinese federation, Canton.
-This federation went to pieces last summer when General Chen-Tsiu-Min, the minister of war of Sun-Yat-Sen's Southern Chinese government, revolted, thereby beginning, the Chinese civit war.
+According to the latest news, the followers of Sun-Yat-Sen have occupied the capital of the one-time Chinese federation, This federation went to pieces last summer when Canton.
+General Chen Tsiu-Min, the minister of war of Sun-Yat-Sen's Southern Chinese government, revolted, thereby beginning, the Chinese civil war.
 The fortunes of war have now changed: to-day General Chen-Tsiu-Min has to flee from Canton as Sun-Yat-Sen had to flee some months ago.
-Chinese political circles are anxiously awaiting the issue; will Sun-Yat-Sen return to Canton, and will he again begin to mobilize the provinces of South China for a war against North China?
+Chinese political circles are auxiously awaiting the issue; will Sun-Yat-Sen return to Canton, and will he again begin to mobilize the provinces of South China for a war against North China?
 For the present Sun-Yat-Sen declares that he has no intention of leaving Shanghai and returning to Canton.
 What can this declaration mean?
+Is it that the has no great faith in the military successes of his southern followers; or is it a sign that Sun-Yat-Sen has now formed a different estimate of the political significance of the South, having regard to actual present-day political conditions in China?
+In our opinion the latter is probably the case.

-Sun-Yat-Sen is the greatest political personality of China to-day.
-He has not only had great political experience, gained in illegal revolutionary struggles and in exile, and supplemented by eleven years of fighting since the proclamation of the Chinese republic, but he possesses an extremely fine political instinct enabling him to orientate himself rapidly in the most complicated questions of Chinese politics.
+Sun-Yat-Sen is the greatest political personality of China to-day He has not only had great political experience, gained in illegal revolutionary struggles and in exile, and supplemented by eleven years of fighting since the proclamation of the Chinese republic, but he possesses an extremely fine political instinct enabling him to orientate himself rapidly in the most complicated questions of Chinese politics.
 Southern China undoubtedly plays a very important role, and will play a still more important one in the future, for it is the most liberty loving section of China, and has great revolutionary traditions.
-In the inumediate past, South China was for Sun-Yat-Sen the great gathering place where he sould concentrate the forces of the Gomindan party against the militarized North of which Peking was the capital
+In the immediate past, South China was for Sun-Yat-Sen the great gathering place where he sould concentrate the forces of the Gomindan party against the militarized North of which Peking was the capital.